sartoriusrex/USDT/readme.md

 - Profile or settings pages
 - Any links in nav bar of footer
 - Small Web Store
+- Form Validation (in any forms) - will come soon during next major deploy

 Features coming soon:
 - FAQ and About Pages